-A small amount of unreserved seating will be available at the 9am, 10am and 11am services for newcomers only.
+We will try to keep a small amount of unreserved seating available at the 9am, 10am and 11am services for newcomers only.

 When applying for a ticket there will be an opportunity to state any access needs.
 Space is available at the back of the nave, close to the level access, for wheelchair users.
 We ask that babies and small children are brought in slings or carriers wherever possible, and not buggies or prams.